 Larrey also devised the 'flying ambulance' to evacuate the wounded from the battlefield.
 Once the brancardiers located an injured soldier they took him to an ambulance wagon.

 The flying ambulance was more than a mode a of transport.
 It was a mobile treatment centre with medical staff, equipment and padded mattresses to lay the wounded.
-The horse-drawn vehicle itself was called the ambulance wagon.
+The horse-drawn vehicle was called the ambulance wagon.

 Larrey made many important innovations in medicine in the war zone.
 He realised that an organised system of military medicine would save the lives of soldiers so that they might fight another day.